kilbot/WooCommerce-POS-Manual/en/settings/pos-access.md

 In addition to those default roles WC POS creates a **Cashier** Role that can only _access_ the POS and _run_ it.

-The _Cashier_ role does not allow regular WooCommerce operations (like editing products, creating customers ...) nor anything related to the WordPress site management.

 A _Cashier_ is the same as a regular _[WP Subscriber](https://codex.wordpress.org/Roles_and_Capabilities#Subscriber)_ with just the extra capabilities necessary to operate the POS.

 The default capabilities for this role are: